 Although many liquor store owners pursue term loans, there are other working capital options that you can pursue.

-- Credit Cards: With a business credit card, you can charge expenses to your account (and depending on the card, earn rewards in the process).
+- Credit Cards: With a business credit card, you can charge expenses to your account, and depending on the card, you may earn rewards in the process.

 - Merchant Cash Advances: Most likely, your liquor store accepts credit card payments.
 If this is the case, you might qualify for a cash advance.
 With this type of financing, you’ll receive a lump sum, in exchange for a percentage of your store’s future credit card sales.